 Albert Namatjira is one of the most revered names in Australian history.
-The Namatjira family are holders of some of the country’s most significant heritage, and yet today face many challenges.
+The Namatjira family hold some of the country’s most significant heritage, and yet today face many challenges.

 The Namatjira Legacy Trust works to secure positive futures for this iconic community and family.